formulae-org/.github/profile/README.md

 #### Packages under development

-The followng packages are in early stages of development
+Actually, all Fōrmulæ packages are in continuos revision and improvement, but the followng packages are in early stages of development:

 | Package | Repository | Brief description |
 | ------- | ---------- | ----------------- |